williexu/pql/README.md

-As an alternative to the workflow above, you can run `pql shell`, which will kick you into a shell interface and allow you to run queries without quoting, retain a searchable query history, and view query results in your pager.
+As an alternative to the workflow above, you can run `pql shell`, which will drop you into a shell interface and allow you to run queries without quoting, retain a searchable query history, and view query results in your pager.
 See the `/help` command in PQL shell for usage instructions.

-## Language features
+### Language features

 PQL supports the following operators: